Heart of Midlothian F.C.: Tommy Walker's managerial era

 The team was boosted by the signing of Ian Crawford in August 1954.
 Mackay was given his extended place in the team in the 1954–55 season immediately after Laing's 5 September transfer to Clyde.
 It was from this point that Walker settled on Mackay, Glidden and Cumming as his combination for the number four, five and six jerseys.
 They promptly became a trophy winning force lifting the first of seven trophies over nine seasons between 1954 and 1963.
 In October of the 1954–55 season they won their first trophy since 1906, 48 years before.
 They beat Motherwell 4–2 in the 1954 Scottish League Cup final.
 Bauld scored three and Wardhaugh scored one in the final giving the team their break through trophy.
-Hearts gained some recompense against Celtic from the season before by beating them home and away in that 1954–55 Scottish League Cup group stage.
+In the group stage of the 1954–55 Scottish League Cup, Hearts beat Celtic 2–1 at Celtic Park and 3–2 at Tynecastle.

 After signing Alex Young and Bobby Kirk, Walker's side proceeded to win the 1955–56 Scottish Cup.
 They thrashed Rangers 4–0 in the quarter-finals with goals from Crawford, Conn and a Bauld double.
 Cumming's commitment to the team was typified in that 1956 Scottish Cup final before 132,840 fans.
 With blood streaming from a first half head injury from a clash with Celtic's Willie Fernie he said, "Blood doesn't show on a maroon jersey".
 He returned to the playing field in the 3–1 win and was man of the match.
 That quote is now displayed above the entrance to the players tunnel at Tynecastle.
 Kirk could play in either full back role and played on the right in the final at the expense of Parker.
 Glidden lifted the trophy as Hearts captain in what he recalled as the "sweetest" moment in his footballing career.

 Wardhaugh was the top tier's leading scorer again that season.
 The scorers in the cup final win over Celtic were Crawford with two and one from Conn.
-Conn ended that 1955–56 season at the peak of his powers aged 29 with a career best 29 goals from 41 games.
-On 2 May 1956 two weeks after the cup win Conn became the third of the terrible trio to collect a full Scotland cap.
-At Hampden Park he put his side ahead after 12 minutes in a 1–1 draw with Austria.
-However the following September he suffered a broken jaw playing against Hibernian keeping him out until January.
+Conn's career-best season was 1955–56, when he scored 28 goals in 41 appearances.
+On 2 May 1956, less than two weeks after the cup win, Conn became the third member of the Terrible Trio to make a full international appearance for Scotland.
+At Hampden Park, he put Scotland ahead after 12 minutes in a 1–1 draw with Austria.
+However, the following September, he suffered a broken jaw while playing against Hibernian, keeping him out until January.
 The days of the Terrible Trio as a combined force were nearing their end.